 - The department of insurance in the state where an Applicant Company files, or intends to file an application and the Applicant Company may require the Background Report.
 An Affiant who desires a copy of their Background Report, may request a copy from the Applicant Company or the CRA as indicated on the Disclosure & Authorization Form.
 Refer to the Disclosure & Authorization Form for further information.

 - Please check state requirements for those states that require additional background information, such as fingerprints, in place of, or in addition to, NAIC Biographical Affidavits.
 If applying in one of those states, necessary fingerprints and processing fees should be included.

-Refer to the UCAA website for a list of currently approved Independent Third-Party Vendors/CRAs.
+Refer to the UCAA website for a list of currently approved Independent Third-Party Vendors for Background Reports.

 NAIC Biographical Affidavits must be completed on the most current form [Word | PDF], in effect at the time the affidavit was signed and the affiant shall not sign the Affidavits more than one year before the date the Applicant Company files the application.

 Submit original Biographical Affidavits (Form 11) that contain the Disclosure & Authorization Forms to the state department(s) of insurance as Item 12 of the application.